 Orientation and Mobility for Instructors in Training

-Providing an introduction to orientation and mobility (O&M) theory and the application of theory to problems relevant to practitioners of O&M who provide services to people with vision impairment.
-Topics covered will include: specification of O&M objectives, evaluation of ethical and legal frameworks, models of service delivery, theory and practice of O&M strategy and technique, and a comprehensive investigation and analysis of best practice in organisations providing low vision and blindness services.
+Provides an introduction to orientation and mobility theory (O & M) and the application of theory to problems relevant to practitioners of O & M who provide services to people with vision impairment.
+Topics covered will include: specification of orientation & mobility objectives, evaluation of ethical and legal frameworks, models of service delivery, theory and practice of O & M strategy and technique, and a comprehensive investigation and analysis of best practice in organisations providing low vision and blindness services.

 1. Examine and critically analyse example of best practice service delivery and duty of care approaches;